pbierkortte/sql-server-to-snowflakedw-python/README.md

 ### [Job List](job_list.json)
 List of source tables to query and the target tables to create.
 Columns or rows can be excluded or adjusted.
-For multiple SQL Server instances or many Snowflake databases, replace the ${PYODBC_SERVER} and ${SNOWFLAKE_DATABASE} placeholders with the servers and databases.
+For multiple SQL Server instances or many Snowflake databases, replace the ${PYODBC_SERVER} and ${SNOWFLAKE_DATABASE} placeholders.

 Replace the < ... > placeholders.